 Instructions

-- Stir in the rice and cook a few more minutes.
+- Stir in the rice and cook for another 1-2 minutes.½ cup wild rice blend

-- Serve each bowl topped with fresh parsley, fresh ground pepper, and cashew parm.
+- Garnish each bowl with freshly chopped parsley, fresh ground black pepper, and vegan parmesan.

-- Allow it to naturally release pressure before opening the lid.
+- Allow it to naturally release pressure before carefully opening the lid.
+Stir in the beans and remove the bay leaves.1 (15-ounce) can white beans

 **Nutritional info is provided as an estimate based on the ingredients I used and for convenience and as a courtesy only.**